Applying and Awards

 Any amount of unearned grant funds that a student must return is called an overpayment.
 The maximum amount of a grant overpayment that the student must repay is half of the grant funds he or she received or was scheduled to receive.
 The student must make arrangements with the Missouri Western Business Office to return unearned grant funds.

-The Office of Financial Aid will calculate the amount of return within 30 days of withdrawal, return those funds as required within 45 days of your withdrawal, and advise you by mail of the amount reversed, which will normally result in a balance due to Missouri Western.
+The Financial Aid Office will calculate the amount of return within 30 days of withdrawal, return those funds as required within 45 days of your withdrawal, and advise you by mail of the amount reversed, which will normally result in a balance due to Missouri Western.
 You will then have 30 days to either remit the full amount or make satisfactory arrangements for repayment.

 The requirements for Title IV program funds when a student withdraws or stops attending are separate from Missouri Western’s Refund Policy.
 Therefore, a student may still owe funds to Missouri Western to cover unpaid institutional charges.
 The student will also be responsible for any Title IV program funds that Missouri Western was required to return on his or her behalf.